immavalls/eck-on-gke/basic/basic-elastic-stack.md

     ![Kibana monitoring](./img/kibana-monitoring-3-upgraded.png)

-## Uninstall process
+## Clean-up

-- When we are done with the testing, it is recommended to follow the uninstall process to liberate resources.
+- When we are done with the testing, it is recommended to remove the deployments to liberate resources.
 - Remove the Stack deployment:

     ```shell